-- ► Tolerance for center 2nd axis Q280: Permissible position deviation in the minor axis of the working plane.
-Input range 0 to 99999.9999 - ► Measuring log Q281: Define whether the TNC should create a measuring log: - 0: Do not create a measuring log - 1: Create a measuring log: The TNC saves the log file TCHPR430.TXT as standard in the directory TNC:\. - 2: Interrupt program run and output measuring log to the TNC screen.
-Resume program run with NC Start. - ▶ PGM stop if tolerance error Q309: Definition of whether in the event of a violation of tolerance limits the TNC is to interrupt program run and output an error message: - 0: Do not interrupt program run, do not output an error message - 1: Interrupt program run and output an error message - ▶ Tool number for monitoring Q330: Definition of whether the TNC is to monitor for tool breakage (see "Tool monitoring", page 382).
-Input range 0 to 32767.9, alternatively tool name with maximum of 16 characters. - 0: Monitoring inactive - > 0: Tool number in the tool table TOOL.T
+- ▶ Q281 Measuring log (0/1/2)?: Define whether the TNC should create a measuring log: - 0: Do not create a measuring log - 1: Create a measuring log: The TNC saves the log file TCHPR430.TXT as standard in the directory TNC:\. - 2: Interrupt program run and output measuring log to the TNC screen.
+Resume program run with NC Start. - ▶ Q309 PGM stop if tolerance exceeded?: Definition of whether in the event of a violation of tolerance limits the TNC is to interrupt program run and output an error message: - 0: Do not interrupt program run, do not output an error message - 1: Interrupt program run and output an error message - ▶ Q330 Tool for monitoring?: Definition of whether the TNC is to monitor the tool (see "Tool monitoring", page 394).
+Input range 0 to 32767.9, alternatively tool name with maximum of 16 characters - 0: Monitoring inactive - >0: Number or name of the tool that the TNC used for machining.
+You are able to apply a tool via soft key directly from the tool table.

-Q280=0.15 ;TOLERANCE 2ND CENTER

-Q281=1 ;MEASURING LOG

-Q309=0 ;PGM STOP IF ERROR
+Q309=0 ;PGM STOP TOLERANCE Q330=0 ;TOOL

-Q330=0 ;TOOL